bjlittle/tephi/docs/tephi/src/customise.rst

    tephi.MAX_THETA = 250

-Saturated adiabat control
+Saturated Adiabat Control
 -------------------------

-Saturated adiabat lines
+Saturated Adiabat Lines
 ^^^^^^^^^^^^^^^^^^^^^^^

 The default behaviour of the tephigram *pseudo saturated wet adiabat line* is controlled by the :data:`tephi.WET_ADIABAT_LINE` dictionary: